rids43/Nypt/README.md

 Enigmail: http://www.enigmail.net/home/index.php

+Programmers:
-Programmers: Customizing certain parameters in this script is highly recommended to make it even more secure, just remember that the other party must have a copy of the edited script for it to work.
-This is another problem that must be solved by sending the edited script using secure encrypted communication methods.
+As the determining method of encryption is a very important step in breaking it, customizing certain parameters in this script is highly recommended to make it even more secure.
+The other communicating party must have a copy of the edited script for it to work.
+Recommended areas of consideration for modification are commented ###Custom### Send the edited script using secure encrypted communication methods.

 rids@tormail.org